 • 1973: Salvator Allende

-The ceremony
+The Ceremony

 For this special occasion, the academic authorities wear an outfit consisting of a gown, a cap, and, for the rector, a sash.
 The gown and cap are inspired by the portrait of Erasmus by Hans Holbein the Younger

-In this way, the University honours this great humanist whose encyclopedic mind and freedom of thought and speech are consistent with the core values of our University of free enquiry.
+The University honours this great humanist whose encyclopedic mind and freedom of thought and speech are consistent with the core values of our University of free enquiry.

 The ULB gown is black, adorned with fur for the University’s president and rectors (current and honorary), with a distinctive band of colour for the representatives of faculty authorities.

 In addition to the gown, the rector wears a sash, which is a distinctive strip of cloth hung over the shoulder.
-The ULB sash is made of blue silk, with a highlight of white fur, a golden embroidered ‘torch’ seal, and a green and red cord that symbolizes the close and trusting relationship between ULB and the city of Brussels.
+The ULB sash is made of blue silk, with a highlight of white fur, a golden embroidered ‘torch’ seal, and a green and red cord that symbolises the close and trusting relationship between ULB and the city of Brussels.

 Each Doctor Honoris Causa receives the ULB sash, a diploma written and read in Latin, and a silver medal bearing the University’s ‘torch’ seal.
 The encomium that recounts the career and achievements of each laureate is read in French.